 One thing that can’t be understated is how beautiful and evocative this game is.
 The colors are vibrant and alive, and upon closer examination there are tiny elements within each space giving that board unique character, inviting players to imagine the story of a bridge across a river, or worn path through the woods.
 Additionally, the scoring cards have gorgeous art, hinting at a familiar yet at the same time exotic (and possibly mystic) medieval land.
 These tiny features have no bearing on the gameplay itself, but it really helps wrap players in a snuggly thematic comforter, even if the game itself imposes no narrative and is otherwise a complete abstraction.

 At first glance, Kingdom Builder is a simplistic game with little choice; you draw one card, you play three houses, rinse, repeat.
 But once you scratch the surface, you are left with a game that has players making meaningful decisions every turn, balancing immediate benefit with long term strategy and mitigation of luck.
-By no means is the game perfect, some turns you will draw a terrain card that will give you no benefit for the duration of the turn, and if you are wanting a game that has in your face player interaction with other players or a heavily thematic game, this game may not be for you.
+By no means is the game perfect, some turns you will draw a terrain card that will give you no benefit for the duration of the turn, and if you are wanting a game that has in your face player interaction or a heavily thematic game, this game may not be for you.
 But as my wife and I toured Germany, exploring the countryside, visiting cities, monasteries, and castles, I couldn’t help but feel like each game of Kingdom Builder itself was too, a sense of peaceful exploration and discovery.
 It is a versatile game, excellent for people just exploring the hobby, and seasoned fans of middle weight euros.
 I truly love this game, and while my tastes and interests in games has changed over the years, my love of Kingdom Builder has remained evergreen.